 At Wistia, we’re lucky to have our own in-house studio team that sees video projects through from start to finish.
 But that doesn’t mean we haven’t worked with external video production companies or freelancers in the past to help bring our ideas to life!
-In fact, there are so many different ways we’ve worked with external folks to create shows like One, Ten, One Hundred, Show Business, Talking Too Loud, and more.

 For our docuseries One, Ten, One Hundred, we wanted to work with Sandwich Video because we loved the company’s writing style and approach to product videos.
 If there’s a production company with a specific style you’re trying to achieve but aren’t practiced at doing it yourself, a production company can help you get where you want to be.